This Document Affects Your Legal Rights, Read It Carefully

 6 ARTICLE 6: BOOKINGS AND PAYMENT

-(d) Agree to the Image / Intellectual Property Release; and
+© Sign and submit to us the Image / Intellectual Property Release; and

-(e) Complete and return all of the Mandatory Forms as specified by Ultra X either to you directly or as on the Website (including, but not limited to, the specified medical clearance forms).
+(e) Complete and return all of the Mandatory Forms as specified by Ultra X either to you directly or as on the Website and registration platform.
 Ultra X reserves the right to withdraw the offer of a place in the Event and (if already received) not refund you the entry fee for the relevant Event if it does not receive the documentation specified in 6.1 within 5 days of the start date of the Event.

 6.2 You are solely responsible for obtaining and complying with all specific passport, visa and immigration requirements associated with travelling to and entering the Host Country and competing in the Event.
 You should check and confirm the relevant passport, visa and immigration requirements with the relevant Consulate/embassy for the Host Country prior to completing the application form.
 Ultra X does not accept any responsibility for, and will under no circumstances be liable (including, without limitation, for providing a refund of the entry fee for the Event) if you cannot travel to the Host Country for any reason, including without limitation your failure to obtain a visa, or if you are otherwise unable to compete in the Event because of your noncompliance with any passport, visa or other immigration requirements.